How Long Should I Study for the SAT? 6 Step Guide

 Check out our Complete Plan for when you should start studying for the SAT.
 This will give you a more comprehensive view of how to structure your time including what's tested, when you should take the test, and sample score goals for different levels of college selectivity.

 Also, take a look at our guide for how to review missed questions on the SAT and ACT.
-If you can learn to effectively review missed questions, you will be a much more productive studier!
+If you can learn to effectively review missed questions, you will study much more productively!

 Want to get a super high SAT score?
 Check out our perfect SAT score guide, written by a perfect scorer.